vegaprotocol/specs/protocol/0046-DSRM-data_source_signed_message.md

 - Signers that can sign and submit values for this (external or internal) source.
 Signers can be different types of keys/addresses that are used by the data source to sign the data.
 They have different encryption schemes and are treated differently in the DB settings and in codebase level.
 Examples are public keys used to sign the data, in case of an Open Oracle - Ethereium address.
 - Type of data to be supplied in the transaction.
 Initially we should support the following types:
   - A simple native Vega transaction (i.e. protobuf message) containing one or more key/value pairs of data fields with values in the types allowable in the main data source spec (keys are strings)
   - ABI encoded encoded data.
 Specifically for oracles, we want to be able to support at least the OpenOracle standard by this method

 Note: that as a public key may provide many messages, a [filter](./0047-DSRF-data_source_filter.md) is likely to be needed to extract the required message, and a field select would be used to extract the required field ('price' or 'temperature', etc.)

-### Examples:
+### Examples

 Data source for a public key that will only send one transaction containing prices for several markets and therefore doesn't need to be filtered, but the correct value does need to be extracted: